zenoss/zing-hdfs/ci/README.md

 ## Development

 We use Jenkins for our CI process.
-This microservice has a suite of Jenkins jobs associated with it.
+This service has a suite of Jenkins jobs associated with it.
 The suite consists of a pull-request job and a deployment (or "master") job.
 The pull-request job runs in response to a new or updated pull-request and is responsible for running all relevant tests.